Incoherent Probability Judgments in Large Language Models: Evaluating Coherence in LLMs

 Each of these LLMs is equipped with a system message feature, which facilitates the application of instructions and ensures the consistency of constraints across different scenarios.
 For our experiment, we used a uniform system message for all probability queries, directed to each of the LLMs.
 The message instructed: ``\textit{You will estimate probabilities of some real-world events.
 Respond only with a number corresponding to a probability between 0 and 1.
 Do not respond with any other text.
 We are interested in your subjective evaluation of the probability so just respond what you think.}''

 We presented LLMs with 24 pairs of constituent events, denoted $A$ and $B$ (detailed in Table \ref{tab:events}).
 The LLMs were tasked with assessing the probability of various combinations of these events, specifically $P(A)$, $P(B)$, $P(A\cap B)$, $P(A\cap\neg B)$, $P(B\cap \neg A)$, $P(A\cup B)$.
 Of the 24 event pairs, 12 were related to weather conditions and the remaining 12 pertained to political scenarios.
 For the weather-related events, the prompts posed to the LLMs were framed as follows: ``\textit{What is the probability that the weather will be $X$ on a randomly-selected day in England during the year 2025?}''.
 In contrast, for the political events, the prompts were structured as: ``\textit{What is the probability that $X$ by the year 2025?}''.
-Appropriate logical operators, including negation, conjunction, and disjunction, were applied to the pairs of events.
+Appropriate logical operators, including negation (e.g., ``\textit{not $X$}''), conjunction (e.g., ``\textit{$X$ and $Y$}''), and disjunction (e.g., ``\textit{$X$ or $Y$}''), were applied to the pairs of events.

 We configured the temperature parameter for all four LLMs to both 0 and 1.
 A zero temperature setting was selected to prompt each model to generate its most probable response.
 Conversely, a temperature setting of 1 was employed to make the LLMs to produce responses based on their learned probability distributions.
 To assess the variability of the responses, we submitted identical prompts to each LLM five times, with the temperature parameter maintained at 1 during these repetitions.